 |Odds(aspect) + Odds(threshold)|

-The perceptance is defined in the interval (–1, 1), i.e. (–100%, 100%).
 Positive values indicate attractiveness or willingness to accept the aspect, and negative values are a measure of its unacceptability, repellency or rejection.
-The main advantage of the perceptance is the possibility to compare aspects from different conjoint attributes which is not possible when the usual effect coding is used.
-Reliability of the threshold estimates is crucial.
+The zero threshold value is related to an indifferent view of the aspect.
+The main advantage of determining the perceptance is the possibility to compare aspects from different conjoint attributes which is not possible when the usual effect coding is used.
+However, reliability of the threshold estimate is crucial.

-Interpretation of the perceptance is very simple.
-It is a difference between an acceptance value and its
+and the perceptance is a difference between an acceptance value and its complement (non-acceptance value):

 A perceptance value is linearly proportional to the probability of selecting an aspect from the binary set containing the aspect and the threshold.
 We take the perceptance for an implicit probability of accepting the aspect.
 Provided a product is understood as a bundle of aspects all being positive and independent in their evaluations, perceptance of the product can be estimated as a weighted product of the aspect perceptances.
 This gives a way to formulate a non-compensatory model of choice.

 In non-compensatory models of choice, a product is treated as a bundle of aspects that are (in the simplest case) considered independently one by one.
 In conjoint design, mutually exclusive aspects are grouped in a product attribute.
 In view of Kahneman and Tversky's prospect theory, an attribute level of a chosen product can be considered as an outcome of the choice.
-By choosing a product with several aspects, several outcomes, each from a different attribute, are obtained simultaneously.
+By choosing a product with several aspects, the outcomes are obtained simultaneously.

 All qualitative non-compensatory models of choice assume a choice accompanied with a loss will not proceed.
-Such an offer is simply ignored.
-The same is true for a discrete choice experiment such as CBC.
-Therefore, modeling a value for the loss branch in DCM modeling is not critical.
+Such an offer is simply ignored by the decision maker.
+The same is true for a discrete choice experiment.
+Therefore, quantitative evaluation of the loss branch in DCM modeling is not critical.
 Estimation of the value for the gain branch is important.
-If it is assumed proportional to its perceptional acceptance (i.e. perceptance), the prospective reference point can be replaced by threshold odds, and gains by partial odds of the aspect.
+If it is assumed proportional to the perceptional acceptance (i.e. perceptance), the prospective reference point can be replaced by the threshold odds, and gains by partial odds of the aspect.
 Perceptance has the most important properties required by the prospect theory:

 The person prefers Spain regardless of how to get there.
 Means of transport becomes determining when considering other countries, with a preference for flying.
 The aspect sorting order is [Spain - plane - France - Italy].
 The controlling aspects of the lexicographic selection path are shown in pink.
 Dieckmann et al. state this result would be produced by the lexicographic-by-aspects implementation of the greedoid algorithm.

 The above example is a result of a full ranking of a complete set of profiles with 2 attributes: the 3-level location and 2-level transport.
 To obtain quantitative perceptances suggested in this article, we have extended each attribute by adding a just unacceptable level.
 Ranking in the complete set of (4 x 3 =) 12 profiles was kept the same.
 The 6 additional profiles containing the unacceptable levels were considered as refused by the person and were given a tied rank 7.
-The resulting perceptances of the aspects are in the picture at the right below.
+The part-worth were computed using hierarchical Bayesian estimation.
+The resulting perceptances of the aspects from the are in the picture at the right.